 If you are looking for ways to discuss climate change in small groups or adult education, we recommend the resources listed below.
 If you need help implementing any of these resources or if you are looking for a speaker or panelist, let us know and we would be happy to send one of our staff or help you find a local speaker.

 Millions of people every year are displaced due to weather hazards like storms, extreme heat, and floods.
 In Bangladesh, changing weather patterns and rainy seasons, droughts, and flooding are threatening food security and the livelihoods of farmers.
-Check out the new video from World Renew and the Office of Social Justice, Bangladesh: The Canary in the Coal Mine, about how climate change is affecting Bangladesh.
-The video would work well for an adult education class, small group gathering, or even your own personal use.
-This video is the first in a series; more videos are coming soon!
+This new series of five videos from World Renew and the Christian Reformed Church Office of Social Justice (OSJ) puts the spotlight on Bangladesh, where World Renew is promoting floating gardens, alternative means of livelihoods like ducks, and addressing health issues.
+We invite you to consider how you can help address the trajectory of climate change through advocacy.

 "Ten Ways to Care for Creation" includes ideas such as starting an intergenerational gardening project, holding a storytelling series, and much more!